 If a roll would have more than 6 uncancelled Risk dice after all modifiers, the action cannot normally be attempted.
 The GM may waive this in extraordinary circumstances.

 Angus is picking a lock on a maintenance hatch while his crew keeps watch.
-He has Agility 3 and Security 2.
-The GM sets Risk 2 — a decent lock, with an alarm if he fumbles.
+He has Agility 3 and Security 1.
+The GM sets Risk 1 — a basic maintenance lock, low stakes.

 Step 1: Intent.
 Angus declares: "I pick the lock."